kalejcamto/AI-Business-creatives-tools/README.md

 ### CUSTOMER SERVICE - SALES
 - [MAIL MODO/](https://www.mailmodo.com/): Replacing mailchimp with AI faster smarter system.
 - [ZAPIER](https://zapier.com/ai/chatbot) : Your own smart chat as your business expert for customer service or first contact on your page or your whatsapp, 14 days trial.
+- [MANYCHAT](https://manychat.com/): Automate all first responses, collect information, send clients to your site.
+Even send voice recording on the automated messages.

 ### CREATIVES FOR MARKETING